joemoose/dungeoneers.d20/extra sections/Swords and Sorcery Rules.md

 > "The giant is now a mole.”
 The giant retains its abilities and HP, but it would be easier to surround a mole and attack.
 > "The dragon is made of paper."
 The dragon is now made of paper.
 It retains its abilities and HP but will take extra damage if you set it on fire with a torch.

-###### CREATE
+##### CREATE

 Bring forth a creation.
 The creature or object created exists for [essence] rounds.
 The creation is, at most, the size or weight of the sorcerer.
 For each additional essence, you can double the size or weight of your creation.

 More essence can be sacrificed to imbue the creation with specific properties or powers beyond its basic form.
 Creations cannot deal damage directly (use Harm), nor are they sentient.
 You can create objects with magical effects (flying carpets, invisibility cloaks), but these objects do not deal magic damage or provide permanent results.
-For example, HP restored from an invoked healing potion lasts only for the duration of your invocation.
+For example, HP restored from an invoked healing elixer lasts only for the duration of your invocation.

 > Zathar the Sorcerer invokes a flying throne, which he mounts to escape.
-He sacrifices six essences (the throne is *2 times his size* and can *fly* for *3 rounds*).
+He sacrifices six essences (the throne is about his *weight* and can *fly* for *4 rounds*).

-###### HARM
+##### HARM

 Deal an [essence] number of d6 damage to one target creature or object you can see.
-Creatures and magical objects can make a Save to avoid or mitigate the damage.
+Creatures and magical objects can make an attribute check to avoid or mitigate the damage.
 Describe your manifestations however you’d like: electrical arcs, exudations of fire from your fingertips, grasping hands from the underworld.
-Sacrifice an essence for each additional target affected.
+Sacrifice another essence for each additional target affected.

-> Zathar sacrifices two essences.
-He can Harm one creature for 2d6 damage or two creatures for 1d6 damage each.
+> Zathar sacrifices two essence.
+He can Harm one creature for 2d6 damage or two creatures for d6 damage each.

-###### SOUL SIGHT
+##### SOUL SIGHT

 You can see an [essence] number of creatures’ souls as long as you concentrate exclusively on the observation and do not move.
-This allows you to sense the approximate location of invisible creatures.
-You can also immediately sense if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in other meta physiological states.
+This sight allows you to sense the approximate location of invisible creatures.
+You can also immediately sense if a person is possessed, undead, protected by the gods, lying, a spellcaster, or in some other meta-physiological state.

-###### WARD
+##### WARD

-Manifest a simmering, translucent shield around you or a target creature or object for [essence x2] rounds.
-The ward provides Advantage on Saves to avoid magical effects and Disadvantage on damage from physical attacks.
+Manifest a simmering, translucent shield around you or a target creature or object for [essence] rounds.
+The ward provides an advantage on attribute checks to avoid magical effects and a disadvantage on damage from physical attacks.
 The ward moves with its target.
 The ward can be sundered and destroyed to negate all damage from a single spell or attack.

-##### Dark Blood Magic
+#### Dark Blood Magic

 The essence required for sorcerous powers can be drained from another sentient creature.
-Doing so invites abomination and chaos into the sorcerer and increases their Corruption immediately by 1.
-A Corruption Save is required regardless of whether the invocation succeeds.
+Doing so invites abomination and chaos into the sorcerer and increases their corruption level immediately by 1.
+A corruption check is required regardless of whether the invocation succeeds.

 The process is not as efficient as draining essence from the sorcerer’s body; two attribute points must be sacrificed from the host for one essence.
 The essence drained from the host can be combined with that from the sorcerer.

-If essence is drained from an unwilling victim, the victim must be restrained, and, assuming they are conscious, they can make a Save to resist the loss of attribute scores.
+If essence is drained from an unwilling victim, the victim must be restrained, and, assuming they are conscious, they can make an attribute check to resist the loss.

 ### Scars